 Seychelles offers a Visitors Permit On Arrival for Indians free of charge for a period of 3 months if you have adequate funds and a return ticket.
 If you feel like you can’t get enough of the island, you can further extend your stay for a period of 3 months up to a maximum stay of 12 months from the date of issue.
 You would have to pay around 5000 SCR for the same.

 There is a non-stop 4-hour long flight from Mumbai to Mahe in Seychelles and you can get a great deal upon booking in advance.
 Other flights usually go via Abu Dhabi or Dubai.

 Best Time to Visit: April to May and October to November.

 Places of interest

 Seychelles is all about the islands and beaches.
-Some notable names are Anse Georgette, Anse Lazio, Anse Source D’Argent, Curieuse Island, Coco Island and Petite Anse.
-The Valle de Mai Nature Reserve along with Morne Blanc collectively add to its charm.
+Some notable names are Anse Georgette, Anse Lazio, Anse Source D’Argent, Curieuse Island, Coco Island, and Petite Anse.
+The Valle de Mai Nature Reserve along with Morne Blanc collectively adds to its charm.

 Where to go:

 Mahe is the largest island in Seychelles and is home to the only international airport along with stunning beaches.
 While staying in Mahe one must explore the capital city of Victoria, along with the popular beaches such as Beau Vallon Beach, Baie Lazare Beach and so on.
 One must opt for hiking at the Morne Seychellois National Park.